 This course, Data Mining, is only for students, who followed the course in spring 2018 but did not pass.

 |Læringsmål:||After the course the students should be able to:

 - Analyse data mining problems and reason about the most appropriate methods to apply to a given dataset and knowledge extraction need.

 - Implement basic pre-processing, association mining, classification and clustering algorithms.

 - Apply and reflect on advanced pre-processing, association mining, classification and clustering algorithms.

-- Work efficiently in groups and evaluate the algorithms on real-world problems.
+- Compare and evaluate the application of different algorithms on real-world problems.

 The course will cover the following main topics:

 Additionally the course will touch on topics including recommender systems, time series analysis and deep learning.